mohamedsaeed138/PixFy-Desktop-Photo-Editor/README.md

 ## Overview

 ![Intro](images/Intro_Frame_Dark.png)
 This is a desktop photo editor application built using Python, following the Model-View-Presenter (MVP) architectural pattern.
 It provides a minimal set of features aimed at demonstrating the core functionality of the application.
-The user interface is developed with custom-tkinter library, and the application utilizes the open-cv and Pillow libraries for image processing and manipulation.
+The user interface is developed with custom-tkinter library, and the application utilizes the open-cv and Pillow libraries for image processing and manipulation.The project was created for a college image processing course.

 ## Features